drolbr/overpass-doc/en/more_info/setup.md

 To apply updates, you need three permanently running processes.

-Script `fetch_osc.sh` downloads the updates every minute, as soon as they become available;
+The script `fetch_osc.sh` downloads the updates every minute, as soon as they become available;
 they are stored in a designated directory.
-Script `apply_osc_to_db.sh` applies the files found in this directory to the database.
+The script `apply_osc_to_db.sh` applies the files found in this directory to the database.

+An alternative to these both is the single script `fetch_osc_and_apply.sh`.
+This script both fetches minute updates, immediately applies them, and removes the downloaded minute diffs afterwards.

-Daemon `dispatcher` takes care that the writing and reading processes don't get in each other's way - otherwise a process could want to read data that has already been changed to a later status by an update.
+The first instance of the daemon `dispatcher` takes care that the writing and reading processes don't get in each other's way - otherwise a process could want to read data that has already been changed to a later status by an update.